PabloSanchez87/Word-Embeddings-for-NLP/README.md

 ## Motivation

 While tools like word2vec provide automated methods for learning word embeddings, this project intentionally implements the core techniques manually.
 This approach helps to demystify the underlying concepts—such as vector arithmetic for analogies and the importance of co-occurrence statistics—thus offering a solid foundation for more advanced studies in NLP.

+## Acknowledgments

+- Special thanks to the [Pepe Cantoral PhD](https://www.youtube.com/@PepeCantoralPhD) YouTube channel for providing helpful videos and insights that guided the creation of this project.

 ## Questions & Ideas